2015 North Warwickshire Borough Council election

-On 7 May 2015, an election took place to elect members of the North Warwickshire Borough Council in England.
+On 7 May 2015, an election was held to elect members of the North Warwickshire Borough Council in the English Midlands.
 It was held on the same day as other local elections.
 It saw the Conservative Party gaining control of the council.

 The previous election saw Labour narrowly gaining control of the council.
 This election saw the Conservatives gaining 5 seats from Labour.
 UKIP had significant gains in the popular vote increasing their share by over 23%, although they did not win any seats.